BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Experiments

 \subsection{Comparative Analysis of Management Strategies}

-To understand the learned behavior of different algorithms, we analyze their management strategies (Fig.~\ref{fig:algorithm_strategies}).
-Three distinct management philosophies emerge from our analysis.
-PPO Gated develops an aggressive carbon-maximizing approach, achieving the highest conifer fractions when averaged across all evaluation episodes for different lambda values (Fig.~\ref{fig:algorithm_strategies}a) through rapid early planting followed by natural thinning (Fig.~\ref{fig:algorithm_strategies}b).
-This strategy concentrates forest outcomes in high-density, high-conifer regions (Fig.~\ref{fig:algorithm_strategies}c), effectively prioritizing carbon sequestration.
-In contrast, Curriculum PPO learns a balanced approach, showing steady improvement in species optimization while maintaining moderate density strategies that cluster in mid-range forest compositions.
-Variable $\lambda$ EUPG adopts the most conservative strategy, maintaining stable species composition with sustained linear density growth, suggesting limited strategy learning (Fig.~\ref{fig:algorithm_strategies}a,b,c).
+To understand the learned behavior of different algorithms, we analyze their strategies (Fig.~\ref{fig:algorithm_strategies}).
+Three distinct philosophies emerge from our analysis.
+PPO Gated develops an aggressive carbon-maximizing approach, achieving the highest conifer fractions when averaged across all evaluation episodes and weights (Fig.~\ref{fig:algorithm_strategies}a) through rapid early planting followed by natural thinning (Fig.~\ref{fig:algorithm_strategies}b).
+This strategy concentrates forest outcomes in high-density, high-conifer regions (Fig.~\ref{fig:algorithm_strategies}c).
+In contrast, Curriculum PPO learns a balanced approach, showing steady species optimization while maintaining moderate density strategies.
+Variable $\lambda$ EUPG adopts the most conservative strategy, maintaining baseline species composition and growth, suggesting limited learning (Fig.~\ref{fig:algorithm_strategies}a,b,c).

 The environmental implications of these management strategies are revealed through the correlation between growing season length and thaw rewards (Fig.~\ref{fig:algorithm_strategies}d).
-Curriculum PPO achieves the highest thaw rewards, and the correlation demonstrates that appropriate forest management can provide protective benefits for permafrost preservation through key biogeophysical mechanisms.
-For instance, longer growing seasons promote increased biomass and leaf area index, which can enhance forest shading and evapotranspiration that cool soil temperatures, while transpiration dries near-surface soils, potentially reducing thermal conductivity and limiting downward heat penetration.
-These strategies highlight how strategically managed forests can serve as effective buffers against climate-induced permafrost degradation.
+The difference in actions reflects a fundamental difference in the quality of the local optima found by each algorithm (see Table \ref{tab:strategy_mechanisms}).
+PPO Gated falls into a local optimum of aggressive carbon farming (high density/conifer), which boosts carbon but fails to protect permafrost.
+Curriculum PPO maintains moderate densities and mixed species, allowing for longer growing seasons (see Fig.~\ref{fig:algorithm_strategies}d), which enhances canopy shading and transpiration, thereby reducing soil heating and preventing thaw.
+We observe a strong correlation between growing season length and thaw protection ($r=+0.65$, see Table \ref{tab:growing_season_corr}).
+Mechanistically, longer growing seasons maintain high Leaf Area Index (LAI) for more days, increasing transpiration cooling ($r=+0.82$) and canopy shading ($r=-0.75$).
+Therefore, strategically managed forests can serve as buffers against climate-induced permafrost degradation.